Proteome Dynamics @ Colorado

 2. How do cells in the body communicate through secreted RNAs and proteins?

-In recent work, we have mapped secreted non-coding RNAs from multiple cell types derived from human iPSCs (cardiomyocytes, endothelial cells, fibroblasts) that may function in intercellular communications and that may be harnessed as a quantitative metric to assess the differentiation status and purity of hPSC-derived cardiac cells.
+In recent work, we have mapped secreted non-coding RNAs from multiple cell types derived from human induced pluripotent stem cells (hiPSCs) (cardiomyocytes, endothelial cells, fibroblasts) that may function in intercellular communications and that may be harnessed as a quantitative metric to assess the differentiation status and purity of hiPSC-derived cardiac cells.
 In ongoing work, we are leveraging this approach to model the longitudinal changes in cellular communication networks under stress and disease using a combination of computational modeling and proteomics strategies.

-Work in the laboratory is supported by funding from an NIH/NIGMS R35 MIRA award, an NIH/NHLBI K99/R00 award, NIH/OD R03 award, as well as the University of Colorado Consortium for Fibrosis Research & Translation.
-We are looking for undergraduates, post-bacs, and graduate students!
-Come work with us if you are interested in protein regulations and wish to hone your research skills in a friendly and supportive environment!
+Work in the laboratory is supported by funding from NIGMS, NHLBI, NHGRI, the University of Colorado Translational Research Scholars Program, and the University of Colorado Consortium for Fibrosis Research & Translation.
+We have funded positions open for undergraduates, post-bacs, graduate students, and post-doctoral fellows!
+Come work with us if you are interested in protein regulations and wish to hone your research skills in a friendly and supportive environment.

 Mapping the secretome of cells and tissues